All the Sun Princess Dining Options – So Many Choices, So Little Time

 Even if I didn’t want to try any of the specialty restaurants, there were more than enough complimentary dining choices offered with the standard fare.

-Main Dining Rooms – Decks 6,7 and 8
+Main Dining Rooms – Decks 6,7, and 8

 But along with function, there were also lovely design details that made the space attractive.
-The large windows let in a lot of light, while a multi story sculpture decorated the center of the dining rooms across all three levels.
+The large windows let in a lot of light, while a multi-story sculpture decorated the center of the dining rooms across all three levels.

 Both the Soleil and Eclipse dining rooms served the same menus.
-The only difference related to making reservations for dinner (or not).
+The only difference is related to making reservations for dinner (or not).

 Sample dining main dining room menu on the Sun Princess